Step 8 Heroine Journey Pregnancy Birth Big Change 30-32 Weeks

 The Big Event is closer.
 You are around 30-32 weeks of pregnancy.
-At this point you’ll have monthly appointments with your midwife or obstetrician.
+At this point, you’ll have monthly appointments with your midwife or obstetrician.
 You might hire a doula or not.
 You are deciding where you want to birth and create your Birth Plan.
-At the same time you are sorting out your baby’s room, whether you quit work now or later, figuring out what to do with your older kids.
-In other words, there is a lot happening and heaps on your plate.
+At the same time, you are sorting out your baby’s room, whether you quit work now or later, figuring out what to do with your older kids.
+In other words, there are a lot of things happening and heaps on your plate.

 Characteristics Step #8

 - You are deep into the ‘special world’

 - You are staring at a future ‘ordeal’

 If you have NOT learned birth and birth-coaching skills at this point you are either feeling ‘I don’t need skills’ or ‘I’m feeling anxious and there are gaps I can’t put my finger on’.
 There is still time to learn skills.
 The bottom line is simple: Any skill you have for use in birth is better than none.
 30-32 weeks of pregnancy is the time when you’re really focused on the coming birth as is your partner, family, friends and birth provider.

 Let’s remind you what all Women face … the Truth … ‘There’s no way to know what your birth will be like’.
 This Truth puts you right in the midst of a big change.

 The sentence that follows this Truth is actually an Untruth … ‘therefore there’s nothing you can do to prepare for it’.
 That is just BS!
 But this sentence is complex.
 For example, there are many people who believe the only legitimate goal to any preparation must be a natural birth, easy, perhaps pain-free or at home, with no problems and a great experience.
 Therefore, if these goals are not achieved it just shows there is nothing you can do to prepare for birth.
 To prepare for your birth can’t only have a goal for ‘outcomes’.